bendalab/thunderfish/docs/pulses.md

 *Nw < T&rho;<sub>min</sub>*

 #### Note
 All plots were generated by plotpulseexamples.py and are based on real data.
-To replicate, set -VVV and safe_plots==True.
+To replicate, set -VVV and safe_plots==True in extract_pulses.